stufreen/animol/readme.md

 ```

 ### Chaining animations
-Each animation returns an object with a property `promise`, which resolves when the animation is complete.
+Each call to `css` and `ease` returns an object with a property `promise`, which resolves when the animation is complete.
 ```javascript
 const myAnimation = animol.css(
   myElement,